 a tool to better incorporate wildlife values, sensitive animals and plants, and important ecosystem features into land use decision-making to reduce conflicts and surprises.

-a collaborative project between the New Mexico Department of Game & Fish, Natural Heritage New Mexico at the University of New Mexico, and the Western Governors’ Association’s Wildlife Council.
+a collaborative project between the New Mexico Department of Game & Fish, Natural Heritage New Mexico at the University of New Mexico, and the Western Association of Fish and Wildlife Agencies.

 Use NM CHAT to quickly identify the location of New Mexico’s crucial wildlife habitat